/>

 Literary stars can have a precipitous rise in Japan, and few rose as fast as Banana Yoshimoto.
 The moment she started writing professionally in 1987, she rose to prominence.
 Her debut novel “Kitchen” won the Kaien Newcomers’ Literary Prize in 1987 and became a peerless bestseller, running an epic 60 printings in Japan.

-“Kitchen” is a story about the persistence of loss and memory, and about finding one’s path through the world, with some romance and lots of delicious food along the way.
-In retrospect, it offers profound insight about the ennui of 1980s Japan and what it means to live in a ruthlessly rich society on the border of complete dissolution.
+“Kitchen” is a story about the persistence of loss and memory, and about finding one’s path through the world.
+It also weaves in romance and plenty of food.
+In retrospect, it offers insight into the ennui of 1980s Japan and what it means to live in a ruthlessly rich society on the border of dissolution.

 Ultimately, Yoshimoto’s “Kitchen” was something of a flash in a pan.
-While “Kitchen” is regarded as an important work of Japanese literature, it didn’t maintain the relevance of modernist classics like Soseki or the firepower of true contemporary hits like the novels of Haruki Murakami.
-Yoshimoto’s follow-up novels never approached her debut novel’s impressive peak, and while several were translated and published outside of Japan, none of them resounded abroad like “Kitchen” did in Japan.
+While critics regard “Kitchen” as an important work of Japanese literature, it didn’t maintain the relevance of modernist classics like Soseki or the firepower of contemporary hits like the novels of Haruki Murakami.
+Yoshimoto’s follow-up novels never approached her debut’s peak, and although several translators brought them to readers outside Japan, none resounded abroad like “Kitchen” did at home.

-While “Kitchen” clearly resonated and continues to resonate with many English-language readers, the English edition falls short of the lofty heights it achieved in Japanese.
+“Kitchen” clearly resonated with many English-language readers and continues to do so.
+Still, the English edition falls short of the heights it achieved in Japanese.
 The issue lies in the problem of translation.

 It’s a pretty panning review for such an enormously successful work.
-I found “Kitchen” — at least in Japanese — to be much better than the New York Times’ estimation.
-When you start looking closer, many of the faults can be found in the translation.
+I found “Kitchen” at least in Japanese to be much better than the New York Times’ estimation.
+When you look closer, many of the faults come from the translation.

 [T]he world of translation and the American market may not have been fully ready for “Kitchen” 30 years ago.
 Unlike today, where Japanese female authors are regularly published to great acclaim.